Frequently Asked Questions

 - Groups from businesses or other organizations are needed to provide pick-up and delivery on a regular basis.

 - Volunteers are needed to make furniture repairs.

 - Do you have a talent or skill you would like to put to use for an organization like us?
 Email us @ firstname.lastname@example.org.

 Q. Why didn’t you accept an item I brought in to donate?

-A. We have a limited amount of warehouse space, few employees and no money available to repair or clean items that are donated.
-We can not accept items that are too heavy for one or two people to lift, or are in need of repairs or maintenance before they can be placed in a home.
+A. We have a limited amount of warehouse space, few employees, and no money available to repair or clean items that are donated.
+We can not accept items that are too heavy for one or two people to lift, to large to fit in the average space our clients have

-Furthermore, while we love to keep items out of the landfill, we don’t believe that our clients should be asked to live with damaged or heavily soiled items.
-Additionally, we are required to meet current safety standards when distributing items intended for children, especially cribs and other bedding, and child safety seats.
+Furthermore, while we love to keep items out of the landfill, we don’t believe that our clients should be asked to live with damaged or soiled items.
+Additionally, we are required to meet current safety standards when distributing items intended for children or for homes with children.

 Q. What items can help your clients the most?

-A. Any furniture and household items useful to an individual and/or family who is starting over: (mattresses, chairs, tables, dressers, couches, blankets, linens, pots and pans, silverware, and small appliances.)
-Our most commonly distributed and needed items are beds, dressers, small kitchen tables, and couches.
+A. Any furniture and household items useful to an individual and/or family who is starting over: (mattresses, bed frames, chairs, tables, dressers, couches, blankets, linens, pots and pans, silverware, and small appliances.)
+Our most commonly distributed and needed items are beds, small dressers, small kitchen tables with chairs, and couches.